whats2000/CodeBRT/README.md

-# CodeLessVSCodeExtension
+# CodeBRT

-CodeLessVSCodeExtension is an AI program generation plugin for VSCode.
+CodeBRT is an AI program generation plugin for VSCode.
 It helps you quickly generate code through AI, thus improving development efficiency.

 ## Preview